 DCWF's core mission is to combat racial wealth inequality by facilitating democratic and shared power practices within businesses.
 Increasing the availability of well-paying jobs for Detroit residents is paramount in elevating wealth levels for local families, given that there is only one job for every four residents.
 In 2019, a mere 27% of Detroit households belonged to the middle class.
 The ongoing challenge of business closures, exacerbated by the pandemic, presents an opportunity for business owners to secure the legacies of their companies while preserving jobs and creating ownership prospects for Detroit residents.

 DCWF collaborates with Seed Commons, a national financial cooperative specializing in providing patient and non-extractive capital to finance worker cooperatives.
 Seed Commons excels in identifying conversion opportunities and training workers for successful transitions to worker ownership.
-To date, Seed Commons has collectively invested over $39 million in worker cooperatives across the nation.
+To date, Seed Commons has collectively invested over $100 million in worker cooperatives across the nation.
 Our national team of lenders possesses expertise in business valuation, legal and operational diligence, and the technical assistance necessary for a seamless transition to worker ownership.

-Keyanna Silverman-Maddox, Director of Organizational Development
+Keyanna Silverman-Maddox, Executive Director

 keyanna@detroitcommunitywealth.org